-On November 15, 2021, the OEB's standard winter disconnection ban commenced and will remain in effect until May 1, 2022.
-The Corporation continues to voluntarily extend its ban on disconnecting residential and low volume customers, which has been in place since the beginning of the pandemic, until further notice.
+On November 15, 2021, the OEB's standard winter disconnection ban commenced and remained in effect until May 1, 2022.
+Concurrent with the effective end date of the OEB's standard winter disconnection ban, the Corporation ended its voluntary ban on disconnections, which had been in place since the beginning of the pandemic.
+The Corporation's disconnection practices remain subject to the applicable OEB rules.

-On January 7, 2022, the Ontario Government announced further targeted relief measures setting both the TOU rates for on-peak, mid-peak, and off-peak and tiered rates at the TOU off-peak rate of 8.2 cents per kWh, 24 hours a day, seven days a week, effective January 18, 2022 until February 7, 2022.
+On January 7, 2022, the Ontario Government announced further targeted relief measures setting both the TOU rates for onpeak, mid-peak, and off-peak and tiered rates at the TOU off-peak rate of 8.2 cents per kWh, 24 hours a day, seven days a week, effective January 18, 2022 until February 7, 2022.
+There was no net income impact to the Corporation.